X

 This is our Supporting Young People handbook, curated specifically for parents or guardians of young people.

-South Somerset 14-19 Partnership – Families’ Guide
+South Somerset 14-19 Partnership – Information Guides

 The South Somerset 14-19 Partnership has worked incredibly hard to produce a set of resources that support transitions into post-16 routes.
-We have displayed the Families’ Guide below, but you can also visit the Parternship’s website here for more helpful resources.
+We have displayed the Families’ Guide below.